 where U and V are orthogonal matrices and Σ is a diagonal matrix.
 This decomposition will allow us to solve the dimensionality reduction problem we first alluded to in Chapter 1.1.

-We’re not yet ready for that.
-For now, we’ll introduce a decomposition that ties together ideas from this section, and allows us to prove the fact that the number of linearly independent columns of A is equal to the number of linearly independent rows of A, i.e. that rank(A)=rank(AT).
+We’re not yet ready for that; the SVD will be the final topic we study in this course.
+For now, we’ll introduce a decomposition that ties together ideas from this section, and allows us to understand why the number of linearly independent columns of A is equal to the number of linearly independent rows of A, i.e. that rank(A)=rank(AT).

 Suppose A is an n×d matrix with rank r.
-This tells us that A has r linearly independent columns (and rows), and the remaining d−r columns can be written as linear combinations of the r “good” columns.
+This tells us that A has r linearly independent columns, and the remaining d−r columns can be written as linear combinations of the r “good” columns.

 Let’s continue thinking about